free case evaluation No charge for consultation with a New York medical malpractice attorney at Walter G. Alton, Jr. & Associates, P.C.

 • Failure to make a cancer diagnosis.

-If you or your loved ones have been a victim of delay in cancer diagnosis, cancer misdiagnosis, or a failure to make a cancer diagnosis, contact a New York medical malpractice lawyer at Walter G. Alton Jr. & Associates, P.C. to review your legal rights under malpractice law.
+If you or your loved ones have been a victim of delay in cancer diagnosis, cancer misdiagnosis, or a failure to make a cancer diagnosis, contact New York medical malpractice lawyer, Walter G. Alton, Jr. to review your legal rights under malpractice law.